OpenDFDL/examples/pubsub_firestore_binary_processor/README.md

                    ├── DfdlService # Processes the binary using a dfdl definition and output a json ├── FirestoreService # Reads dfdl definitons from a firestore database ├── MessageController # Publishes message to a topic with a binary to be processed.
+                   ├── Processor # Allows cachaching abstraction in Spring for the DataProcessor.
-                   ├── ProcessorService # Initializes components, configurations and services.
+                   ├── ProcessorDataService # Helper class to enable cachaching abstraction in Spring ├── ProcessorService # Initializes components, configurations and services.
                    ├── PubSubServer # Publishes and subscribes to topics using channels adapters.
                    └── README.md